Monday, January 5, 2026

 For many firms, the most effective goal for 2026 is ensuring that the fundamentals of complaint handling, particularly communication and process control, are operating as they should.

-When does a complaint escalate to the Financial Ombudsman Service?
+When does a complaint escalate to the FOS?

-A complaint can be referred to the FOS if the firm has issued a final response and the customer remains dissatisfied, or if eight weeks have passed without a final response being provided.
+A complaint can be escalated to the FOS if the firm has issued a final response and the customer remains dissatisfied, or if eight weeks have passed without a final response being provided.

 How does the FOS apply interest to compensation awards?

-The FOS calculates one average rate for the entire deprivation period, from the date of loss to the date of settlement.
-This reflects the length of time each base rate was in effect and provides a more accurate picture than a simple average.
+A time-weighted average rate of interest in complaints calculates one average rate for the entire deprivation period (from the date of loss to the date of settlement), based on how long each Bank of England base rate was in effect.
+This gives a more accurate result than a simple average because longer periods at one rate have more influence on the final figure.

-Why does complaint handling speed matter under DISP complaint handling rules?
+Why does speed matter under DISP complaint handling rules?

 Fast, fair and consistent resolutions also help reduce reputational and financial risks, and create opportunities to rebuild trust.